Francisco Gonzalo Marín: Design of the Puerto Rican flag

 "La adopción de la bandera cubana con los colores invertidos me fue sugerida por el insigne patriota Francisco Gonzalo Marín en una carta que me escribió desde Jamaica.
 Yo hice la proposición a los patriotas puertorriqueños que asistieron al mitin de Chimney Hall y fue aprobada unánimemente."

 which, translated in English, states the following:

 The adaptation of the Cuban flag with the colors inverted was suggested by the patriot Francisco Gonzalo Marín in a letter which he wrote from Jamaica.
 I made the proposition to various Puerto Rican patriots during a meeting at Chimney Hall and it was approved unanimously.

 However, it may never be truly known who designed the flag.
-According to some accounts on June 12, 1892, Antonio Vélez Alvarado was at his apartment at 219 Twenty-Third Street in Manhattan, when he stared at a Cuban flag for a few minutes, and then took a look at the blank wall in which it was being displayed.
+According to some accounts on June 12, 1892, Antonio Vélez Alvarado was at his apartment at 219 23rd Street in Manhattan, New York when he stared at a Cuban flag for a few minutes, and then took a look at the blank wall in which it was being displayed.
 Vélez Alvarado suddenly perceived an optical illusion, in which he perceived the image of the Cuban flag with the colors in the flag's triangle and stripes inverted.
 Almost immediately he visited a nearby merchant, Domingo Peraza, from whom he bought some crepe paper to build a crude prototype.
 He later displayed his prototype in a dinner meeting at his neighbor's house, where the owner, Micaela Dalmau vda. de Carreras, had invited José Martí as a guest.
 Martí was pleasantly impressed by the prototype, and made note of it in a newspaper article published in the Cuban revolutionary newspaper Patria, published on July 2 of that year.
 Acceptance of the prototype was slow in coming, but grew with time.

 Also, in a letter written by Maria Manuela (Mima) Besosa, the daughter of the Puerto Rican Revolutionary Committee member Manuel Besosa, she stated that she sewed the flag.
 This created a belief that her father could have been its designer.